makiftutuncu/e/examples/README.md

 Here's a good and long discussion on errors as values vs. exceptions: [https://softwareengineering.stackexchange.com/questions/405038](https://softwareengineering.stackexchange.com/questions/405038)

-e provides `E` type for treating errors as data and `Maybe` type for wrapping other values that can potentially fail.
+e provides `E` type for treating errors as data and `EOr` type for wrapping other values that can potentially fail.
 They both have friendly APIs and by using them, you can leave the exceptions to actual exceptional cases.

 Here is an example method throwing exceptions: